Important Classes of Morphisms and the Relative Cotangent Sequence in Tangent Categories: Recollections on Tangent Categories

+see, for instance, \cite[Line 16.5,12,1]{EGA44} for the first introduction of this scheme.
+For any $S$-scheme $X$, there is an equivalence of categories $\DBun(X)^{\op} \simeq \QCoh(X)$ \cite[Theorem 4.28]{GeoffJSDiffBunComAlg}.
+As before, the important take-away is that a morphism of differential bundles $f:E \to F$ is linear if and only if $f$ is isomorphic to $\underline{\Spec}_X(\underline{\Sym}_{\Ocal_X}(g))$ for some map $g:\Fscr \to \Escr$ of quasi-coherent sheaves on $X$.
+When context is clear, we will simply write $TX$ for the tangent scheme of an $S$-scheme $\nu:X \to S$ in place of the more verbose $T_{X/S}$.
+For full details of this example, see \cite[Sections 3.4, Definition 5.2]{VooysSchemesDeepDive}. \end{example}

-Another family of tangent categories we will occasionally study in this paper are Cartesian differential categories.
-Cartesian differential categories (which we will henceforth abberviate as CDCs) are categories which were defined originally in \cite{RickRobinRobertCDC} to capture the total derivative from multivariable calculus over Euclidean spaces.
+Another important family of tangent categories we will consider in this paper are Cartesian differential categories (which we will henceforth abberviate as CDCs), which were defined originally in \cite{RickRobinRobertCDC} to capture the total derivative from multivariable calculus over Euclidean spaces.
 While we do not present a full definition of a CDC (and instead defer the reader to \cite{RickRobinRobertCDC}), we focus on the following observations.

 \begin{example} Briefly, a CDC is in particular a category $\Cscr$ with finite products $\times$ equipped with a \emph{differential combinator} $D$ which sends maps $f: X \to Y$ to maps $D[f]: X \times X \to Y$, called the \emph{derivative} of $f$, which satisfies seven axioms from \cite[Definition 2.1.1]{RickRobinRobertCDC} which capture the essential properties of the total derivative, such as the chain rule.
 Every CDC is a tangent category where $TX = X \times X$ and $T f = \langle f \circ \pi_0, D[f]\rangle$ \cite[Proposition 4.7]{GeoffRobinDiffStruct}.
-In a CDC $\Cscr$, every object is a differential bundle over the terminal object $0$, so $\Cscr \simeq \DBun_{\operatorname{non-lin}}(0)$ by \cite[Theorem 4.11]{GeoffRobinDiffStruct}.
+In a CDC $\Cscr$, every object is a differential bundle over the terminal object $0$, so $\Cscr \simeq \DBun_\omega(0)$ by \cite[Theorem 4.11]{GeoffRobinDiffStruct}.
 Furthermore, a map $f: X \to Y$ is a linear differential bundle morphism if and only if $Tf = f \times f$, or equivalently if $D[f] = f \circ \pi_1$, by \cite[Section 3.4]{GeoffRobinBundle}.
-Some important examples of CDCs include that Lawvere theory of real smooth functions, the Lawvere theory of polynomials with coefficients in a commutative rig $R$, any category with finite biproducts, and the subcategory of \emph{differential objects} of a tangent category (cf.\@ \cite[Theorem 4.11]{GeoffRobinDiffStruct}). \end{example}
+Some important examples of CDCs include the Lawvere theory of real smooth functions, the Lawvere theory of polynomials with coefficients in a commutative rig $R$, any category with finite biproducts, and the subcategory of \emph{differential objects} (i.e. differential bundles over the terminal object, if one exists) of a tangent category (cf.\@ \cite[Theorem 4.11]{GeoffRobinDiffStruct}). \end{example}